 Who We Are

-For over 20 years, the Edmonton Centre for Race and Culture has brought together diverse people with an interest in promoting and supporting individual, collective, and systemic change to address racism and encourage intercultural understanding.
+For over 25 years, the Centre for Race and Culture has brought together diverse people with an interest in promoting and supporting individual, collective, and systemic change to address racism and encourage intercultural understanding.
 Our staff, board, and members bring a range of expertise and experiences to their work with our organization.

 CFRAC is a trusted source for generating, gathering, and sharing reliable and accurate information on anti-racism.
 We are an ethnically diverse staff and board, use an ethnically diverse facilitator team and work with volunteers from varied races, cultures and religions.
 Our organizational culture strives to be a model for other organizations who want to create respectful and inclusive organizations.